pantheon-systems/documentation/source/_docs/guides/sendgrid.md

 3. Click **Create API Key** to define the name and permissions for the API key your site will use.
 Click **Create & View** to complete the process.

 4. The API key will only be displayed once.
-Copy the key and save is somewhere secured until you can apply it to the site.
+Copy the key and save it somewhere secure until you can apply it to the site.

 ## Integrating Sendgrid With Drupal and Wordpress
 Follow the procedure outlined below for your CMS: